Agent Studio

 Receiving Call Status Webhooks

-Note: For business logic during calls (e.g., saving data to your API), use Tool Webhooks instead.
-Tool webhooks are triggered by agent actions during the call.
+Note: For business logic during calls (e.g., saving user data to your API), use the api_call action in tools.
+See Tool Actions for details.

 Configuring Call Status Webhooks